GSilidis/kms-map-sync/README.md

 3. `jsdoc` - to generate tutorials pages from intermediates, created by `gulp-change`;

-4. And `gulp-run` and other gulp tasks - to put this all together in one yarn command;
+4. And `gulp-run` and other gulp tasks - to put this all together in one yarn command.

 ## License